gacerioni/redis-quick-cluster-bootstrapper/README.md

 ## Go Demo

-This repository includes a Go demo program that interacts with the Redis cluster.\
+This repository includes a Go demo program that creates a Redis cluster from scratch (testcontainers) and interacts with the Redis cluster.\
-It uses testcontainers.com, to illustrate how we could run this from a CI Pipeline.
+It uses testcontainers.com to run my custom redis oss image, in order to illustrate how we could run this from a CI Pipeline.

-Must remember you that, if you were using Harness or Drone.io, this would be a simple Background Service step.
+Please remember that if you were using Harness or Drone.io, this would be a simple Background Service step.

 ### Running the Go Demo